vercel/modelfusion/docs/tutorial/tutorials/gpt-4-vision.md

 );
 ```

-In the `image_url` field, we're providing the image data as [data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URLs).
-This allows us to pass the image data directly to the model without needing to serve it from a web server.

 ## Alternative: Use an instruction prompt

 Alternatively, you can use the `withInstructionPrompt()` method which allows you to use an abstracted prompt format for a single instruction: